sam-somathilaka/TETC_Wet-Neuromorphic/README.md

 **2. GenerateOutputGEs_classification.py:** This script covers the first three steps of the application-specific sub-GRNN search algorithm.

-**3. FullVarAnalysis.py:** Atep 4 of the search algorithm is perfomed in this script.
+**3. FullVarAnalysis.py:** Step 4 of the search algorithm is perfomed in this script.

 **4. FindingCommonGenesBinary.py:** The fifth step of the search algorithm is executed in this cript.